eldoy/presang/README.md

 # Presang
 Compact web application framework.
 Write isomorphic server side rendered (SSR) HTML applications in pure vanilla Javascript.

 Includes a minimal server.
 Layouts and pages are loaded into memory on startup for that blazing speed.
-Web pack is not needed, and package size is incredibly small at only 0.5Kb uncompressed!
+Web pack is not needed, and package size is incredibly small at only 98 bytes minified!

 You can completely control what gets included on the server and what gets loaded after the page is served in the browser without any magic.